Southern Myanmar Itinerary – Exploring Myanmar Off the Beaten Track

 Belmond Governor’s Residence – this elegant, colonial-style luxury hotel with an outdoor swimming pool is located in a beautiful setting and feels like a world away from the more bustling city vibe.
 Book Belmond Governor’s Residence or check the latest prices here.

-Other Places in Southern Myanmar
+Other Places to consider on a Southern Myanmar Itinerary

 The towns mentioned on our southern Myanmar itinerary probably reflect the minimum number of overnight stops you should make on your southern Myanmar itinerary.
 There are however, a number of other places which you can include on your route if you have more time, to experience some more of Myanmar off the beaten track